PatrickRainbolt/InfoSec/MScipher/Ver1/README.md

-# MSencode:
+# MScipher:
-MSencode is a Shift Cipher but every character has a unique shift table.
+MScipher is a Shift Cipher but every character has a unique shift table.
 This is accomplished by adding in a Rotation key or Password to the Cipher.

 # So what is a shift cipher?
 It is a simple substitution cipher where the clear-text is shifted a number of times up or down a known alphabet.
 Here is an example where we have shifted to the left ‘5’ positions: